 220.127.116.11) Port of Liverpool

-Like Grimsby & Immingham, port of Liverpool is equally focused on imports with 75% of the cargo managed imported.
-The majority of the exchanges through Liverpool are made with the EU and international ports, only 20% are made with other UK ports.
-Liverpool is the 4th largest UK port for Roro cargo, and the 7th for liquid bulk.
-Respectively 11 million and 8 million of tonnes of liquid bulk and Roro cargo were handled there in 2016.
-A total of 32 million of tonnes of goods were handle in Liverpool during the same year.
+Like Grimsby & Immingham, the port of Liverpool is equally focused on imports, with 75% of the cargo managed imported.
+The majority of the exchanges through Liverpool are made with the EU and international ports, and only 20% are made with other UK ports.
+Liverpool is the 4th largest UK port for Roro cargo and the 7th for liquid bulk.
+Respectively, 11 million and 8 million tonnes of liquid bulk and Roro cargo were handled there in 2016.
+A total of 32 million tonnes of goods were handled in Liverpool during the same year.

 18.104.22.168) Port of Forth

-Cargo flows in Port of Forth are largely oriented on exports, with 80% of the goods’ flows leaving the port, and only 20% entering in the port.
-23 million of tonnes of liquid bulk were managed there, which is making Forth the second biggest port in the UK for this type of goods in 2016.
-Still in this category, Oil products represented 6 million of tonnes in 2016, which ranks Forth at the fifth national place for oil products.
-In this port are also handled 16% of UK Liquid and Natural Gas (LNG).
+Cargo flows in Port of Forth are largely oriented on exports, with 80% of the goods’ flows leaving the port and only 20% entering the port.
+23 million tonnes of liquid bulk were managed there, which made Forth the second-biggest port in the UK for this type of goods in 2016.
+Still, in this category, oil products represented 6 million tonnes in 2016, which ranks Forth at the fifth national place for oil products.
+This port also handled 16% of UK Liquid and Natural Gas (LNG).

-10% of the goods managed are coming from UK, 30% from the world and 60% from the EU.
-They were 27.5 million of tonnes handled totally in Forth in 2016.
+10% of the goods managed are coming from the UK, 30% from the world, and 60% from the EU.
+They were 27.5 million tonnes handled totally in Forth in 2016.

 22.214.171.124) Port of Tees & Hartlepool

-Like Forth, Tees & Hartlepool ports is widely oriented on exports, which is representing 66% of the port’s flows.
-With a management of 20 million of tonnes of liquid bulk in 2016, it is the 4th busiest port of the country for liquid bulk cargos.
-75% of the shipments managed in T&H are liquid bulk, the other cargo are mostly dry and Roro cargos.
-10% of the flows in T&H are made with Mediterranean countries, 20% with international destinations, 24% with domestic ports and 55% with the EU.
-T&H managed a total of 27 million of tonnes of shipments in 2016.
+Like Forth, Tees & Hartlepool ports are widely oriented on exports, which is representing 66% of the port’s flows.
+With the management of 20 million tonnes of liquid bulk in 2016, it is the 4th busiest port in the country for liquid bulk cargos.
+75% of the shipments managed in T&H are liquid bulk, the other cargo is mostly dry and Roro cargos.
+10% of the flows in T&H are made with Mediterranean countries, 20% with international destinations, 24% with domestic ports, and 55% with the EU.
+T&H managed a total of 27 million tonnes of shipments in 2016.